qfpl/applied-fp-course/README.md

 $ nix-shell
 ```
 Once that completes you will be in a ``nix-shell`` environment with all the
-tools required to make build the application for that level.
+tools required to build the application for that level.
 Note that the
 levels build on each other, so you can go to the highest level and enter a
 nix-shell there, you will then have all the required tools for every level.